When Panic Attacks Hit: A Biblical Path to Peace

 It often feels like your body is the problem.
 But Scripture points us deeper:

-Your body is responding to your heart.
-When fearful thoughts take hold, anxious sensations follow.
+Your body is responding to your heart; that is, the control center of your being, including thoughts and affections.
+When fearful thoughts take hold, physical sensations often follow.

-In a moment—often so quickly you don’t even notice—your heart makes a judgment:
+In a moment—sometimes so quickly you barely notice—it feels like your heart makes a judgment:

 “I’m not safe.”

 Your body is not lying.
-But it may be responding to a message that isn’t true.
+But it may be responding to fearful thoughts rising from a heart ruled by fear rather than resting in Christ.

 Fear and Anxiety: What’s the Difference?